SiliconLabs/wfx-fullMAC-tools/README.md

 This repository contains applications using the FMAC driver.

-  * [*wifi_cli*](./wifi_cli_micriumos/README.md): An application providing a UART command line interface to interact with the Wi-Fi FMAC driver, LwIP APIs and NVM3 APIs.
+  * [*wifi_cli*](./wifi_cli_micriumos/README.md): An application providing a UART command line interface to interact with the Wi-Fi FMAC driver, LwIP stack and NVM3 APIs.

   * [*secured_mqtt*](./secured_mqtt/README.md): An application providing a UART command line interface to establish MQTT over TLS connection using Micrium OS, LwIP (MQTT, DHCP, DNS clients), Mbed TLS and NVM3.

-  * [*ethernet_bridge*](./ethernet_bridge/README.md): An application providing a network Bridge feature that allows data streaming between Ethernet and Softap interfaces.
+  * [*ethernet_bridge*](./ethernet_bridge/README.md): An application providing a network Bridge feature that allows data streaming between Ethernet and Softap interfaces by using the Micrium OS Network & wfx-fullMAC-driver's APIs.

+  * [*multiprotocol_micriumos*](./multiprotocol_micriumos/README.md): An application providing a real-time Micrium OS-based example, which can use multiple protocols (Wi-Fi + BLE) simultaneously to toggle LEDs on the development board via a Webpage (over Wi-Fi) and EFR Connect BLE Mobile App (over BLE).
+The application demonstrates the combination of wfx-fullMAC-driver, lwIP and Bluetooth stack APIs.